-Course Goal: This course is unconventional in that it does not focus on a specific mathematical topic.
-Instead, the primary goal of this course is for you to synthesize your undergraduate mathematics education by reading, talking and writing mathematics with your peers.
+Course Goal: This course is unconventional in that it does not focus on a specific mathematical field or topic.
+Instead, the primary goal of this course is for you to synthesize your undergraduate mathematics and/or statistics education by reading, talking, and writing mathematics with your peers.
 By the end of this course, you will be able to:

-- evaluate and interpret mathematical arguments with and for your peers; - compose a written work introducing your peers to a topic in mathematics, providing examples, motivation and applications; and - develop and deliver a presentation based on this written work.
+- evaluate and interpret mathematical arguments with and for your peers; - compose a written work introducing your peers to a topic in mathematics or statistics, providing examples, motivation and applications; and - develop and deliver a presentation based on this written work.